Little Six (Shakopee) and Medicine Bottle. Trial Documents 1862 - 1865

 Folders seven through nine contain copies of trial proceedings and correspondence related to the trial of Wo-wi-na-pa.
 The seventh folder contains a handwritten copy of the court proceedings, while the eighth folder contains a photocopy of the typewritten transcript.
 Folder number nine contains copies of correspondence relating to the trial of Wo-wi-na-pa.
 Among these letters are orders by Major General John Pope, disapproving of the proceedings against Wo-wi-na-pa.

 Folder ten contains correspondence and orders relating to the pardon of four Sioux Indians held at Camp McClellan, Iowa.
 The support for a presidential pardon included: Henry H. Sibley, Major General John Pope, Major General Halleck, all of whom endorsed a request for pardon.
-The pardon was granted by President Abraham Lincoln in Aril 1864, and Eyo-jan-jan, Ta-ho-hpe-wa-kan, Ta-pay-ta-tan-ka, and Wee-yoo-ha were released.
+The pardon was granted by President Abraham Lincoln in April 1864, and Eyo-jan-jan, Ta-ho-hpe-wa-kan, Ta-pay-ta-tan-ka, and Wee-yoo-ha were released.

 The eleventh file folder contains correspondence pertaining to requests made to the War Department for copies of the trial documents of Medicine Bottle, Shakopee, and Wo-wi-na-pa.